splunk/public-o11y-docs/admin/subscription-usage/monitor-imm-billing-usage.rst

     - :strong:`Description`

   * - Host and container metrics
     - * Default metrics sent by the Splunk Distribution of OpenTelemetry Collector or through Infrastructure Monitoring public cloud integrations for hosts, containers, and the services running on them.
+      * Default metrics from the Collector receivers also fall in this category.

   * - Bundled metrics
     - * Additional metrics sent through Infrastructure Monitoring public cloud integrations that are not attributed to specific hosts or containers.